Side Effects of Radiation Therapy

 This side effect handout answers questions about and offers tips for coping with hair loss caused by radiation therapy.

 Taste changes can occur in people being treated for cancer with chemotherapy and/or radiation.
-This hand-out provides tips for managing taste changes associated with cancer and treatment.
+This hand-out provides tips for managing taste changes associated with cancer and its treatment.

 Radiation treatment can cause harm to healthy tissues in the area being treated.
 When the bowel is in the treatment area, this damage can lead to ongoing diarrhea, incontinence, and urgency.

 Instructions and tips for using dilators after pelvic radiation therapy.

 Tips for Dealing with Urinary Incontinence (for women)

 An introduction to urinary incontinence, tips to cope with UI and exercises to strengthen the muscles that control urinary flow.

 Urinary retention is the inability to urinate or to fully empty the bladder.

 Altered Breast Size

 In some patients with breast cancer, the treated breast can have changes in size or shape following surgery or radiation therapy for breast cancer.